 - In Paranoia Agent, the boy who is initially arrested turns out to be merely a copycat acting like Lil' Slugger, using whatever information he happens to hear as the basis for his outfit and modus operandi.
 Lil' Slugger kills him, the first time he goes beyond just a whack from his bat.
 Then again, the kid was suicidal.

 - In Death Note, Higuchi and Misa both attempt to rip off the original Kira, Light.
 Higuchi, in fact, was given a death note in the first place to imitate Light, and supposedly prove his innocence.

 - Happens at least once in Detective Conan - a man is murdered in a similar modus operandus as a serial killer whose original slayings neared the Statute of Limitations, but Conan deduces that the victim was the murderer, killed by one of the victims' vengeful family members through the victim's Dying Clue. ( The dead man put blood on the CTRL and C keys and died grabbing the mouse by its cord to imply that the murderer was a copy cat.)

 - It was defied in the Naniwa Serial Murder arc, when Heizo, like what the lead mentioned, withheld some information from the press (Namely, a knife was stabbed through the victims' wallets) so that he was sure further incidents were not due to this trope.

-- One anime episode of Pokémon featured a town where the cops use Spinaraks instead of Growlithes because, one hundred years ago, an officer used a Spinarak to catch a famous cat burglar who used a Meowth.
+- A non-lethal example in Anime/Pokemon.
+One episode featured a town where the cops use Spinaraks instead of Growlithes because, one hundred years ago, an officer used a Spinarak to catch a famous cat burglar who used a Meowth.
 Team Rocket decided to impersonate that criminal.

 - The second story in New Line Cinema's Tales of Horror had a guy copycatting Freddy Krueger, complete with replica hat and sweater.